 Nengli received his Ph.D. in Mathematics at Imperial College London (under a joint programme with the National University of Singapore), where he focused on stochastic analysis and rough paths theory.
 Before that, he studied random dynamical systems at Princeton University (M.A.
 Applied Mathematics), and in the Courant Institute of Mathematical Sciences at NYU (M.S.
 Mathematics).

-Prior to obtaining his doctorate, he has previously worked at the Bioinformatics Institute in A*STAR on image analysis, and at DSO National Laboratories on designing efficient algorithms to track targets obtained from sensor data.
+Prior to obtaining his doctorate, he has previously worked at the Bioinformatics Institute in A*STAR on image analysis, and at DSO National Laboratories.

 - Ph.D.
 Mathematics, Imperial College London (2016)

 - B.A.
 Applied Mathematics and Cognitive Neuroscience, Summa Cum Laude, University of California, Berkeley (2004)

 Stochastic analysis, Rough paths theory, Gaussian processes, Neural networks and Deep learning.

 Click here for more information.

 - T. Cass and N. Lim (2017), A Stratonovich-Skorohod integral formula for Gaussian rough paths, under review in The Annals of Probability.